Capitalised Earnings Method Calculation

 Baseline Scenario

-The capitalised earnings method is explained using a simple example.
+The subjective capitalised earnings method (in accordance with IDW S 1) is explained using a simple example.
 Too much “theory” should be avoided at this point.
 New aspects are added to this example bit by bit.

 A company generates a cash flow of 12000 monetary units (MU) per year to the owner.
 Growth and taxes are excluded for now.
 The investment interest rate (endogenous marginal interest rate) is 5%.
 If the company is sold, the same cash flow must be realised through an alternative investment of the sale price.